020 7404 9390

 The court will approach this category on a case-by-case approach, with careful consideration in relation to whether such growth is due to the hard work and effort of one spouse, or whether there has been an element of luck (such as favourable market conditions).

-Generally, if the bonus is paid within 12 months of separation, then it is likely to be treated as matrimonial property.
-However, it depends on the circumstances of the bonus.
+• If the bonus is paid within 12 months of separation, it is likely to be included.

 Careful analysis will be required regarding your business and your role in increasing the value.
 At Vardags, our unique financial forensics team are specially placed to do this.